USCqserver/HOQSTTutorials.jl/markdown/advanced/01-ame_spin_fluctuators.md

 ## Model setup
+The spin-fluctuator model is a way to model 1/f noise in solid-state systems and is discussed in more detail in Dr. Yip's [thesis](https://github.com/USCqserver/1fnoise/blob/master/Kawa_Yip_thesis.pdf).
+You can also find Dr. Yip's MATLAB implementation in this [1fnoise](https://github.com/USCqserver/1fnoise) repo.

 In this example notebook, we solve a master equation of the form

 $$\dot{\rho} = - i [-Z + \delta(s)Z, \rho] + \mathcal{L}(\rho)$$